sammy78952/Project-introduction/README.md

 We use SDL to make a C++ breakout clone game.

 # How to play?

+Two players control board to rebound the ball and eliminate block.

+When you let the ball touch the upper and lower borders, the game over.

 Player1:

 Press the "Left" and "Right" to move left and right.